jjdmol/LOFAR/CEP/PyBDSM/doc/source/process_image.rst

         a FITS or CASA 2-, 3-, or 4-D cube and must have the same size and WCS parameters as the main image.

-    do_cache
-        This parameter is a Boolean (default is ``False``) that controls whether internally derived images are stored in memory or are cached to disk.
-Caching can reduce the amount of memory used, and is therefore useful when analyzing large images.

     do_mc_errors
         This parameter is a Boolean (default is ``False``).
 If ``True``, uncertainties on the sizes and positions of 'M'-type sources due to